-- a) A minimum of three directors appointed by the Chair of the Regional Board - b) The General Manager of Environmental Services - c) The Environmental Service Manager
+- a) A minimum of three directors appointed by the Chair of the Regional Board - b) The General Manager of Environmental Services - c) The Environmental Services Manager

-Provisions for a Standing Committee are provided for in the PRRD Board Procedure Bylaw as amended from time to time.
-These provisions can be found here: https://prrd.bc.ca/wpcontent/uploads/bylaws/board-procedure-bylaw/BL 2200 Brd-Procedure consolidated-Oct-2021.pdf
+Provisions for a Standing Committee are in the PRRD Board Procedure Bylaw as amended from time time.
+These provisions can found here: https://prrd.bc.ca/wpcontent/uploads/bylaws/board-procedure-bylaw/Board-Procedure-Bylaw-No.-2490-Consolidated.pdf.